 - Monday: 8 AM to approximately 1 hour after dusk.

-Note: Sweetwater Wetlands is sometimes closed on Monday mornings for application of mosquito-control substances, especially in the warmer months.
+Note: Sweetwater Wetlands is sometimes closed on Monday mornings for the application of mosquito-control substances, especially in the warmer months.

 Wildlife Viewing programs and sites offered by Pima County Recreation.